PavanRangani/docs/docs/prd/legal-entities/browse-associated-trusts.md

 #### PDF File

-- Active tab PDF file name will be in this format: `active-trust-summary-of-{legal entity name}.pdf`
+- Active tab PDF file name will be in this format: `active-Associalted-trust-summary-of-{legal entity name}.pdf`
-- Terminated tab PDF file name will be in this format: `terminated-trust-summary-of-{legal entity name}.pdf`
+- Terminated tab PDF file name will be in this format: `terminated-associated-trust-summary-of-{legal entity name}.pdf`
 - Sorting order is the same as [UI app](#ux-requirement).
 - Shows proper message when records is not available in any of the section.